 Training, qualifications & experience

-I have 12 years’ experience working with children and young people.
-I have worked as a College Counsellor for over 11 years, counselling students one to one for a wide range of issues, in a sixth form college.
+I have over 13 years’ experience counselling children and young people.
+I have worked as a College Counsellor for over 12 years, counselling students one to one for a wide range of issues, in a sixth form college.

-I continue to work in primary schools with 6-11 year olds with varying issues including anxiety, bereavement, self-esteem and anger management.
+I continue to work in primary schools counselling 6-11 year olds with varying issues including anxiety, low mood, bereavement, self-esteem and anger management.

-I am a registered member of the BACP (British Association of Counselling and Psychotherapy) and I am on the BACP Professional Register for Counsellors.
+I am an Accredited member of the BACP (British Association of Counselling and Psychotherapy) and I am on the BACP Professional Register for Counsellors.

 British Association for Counselling & Psychotherapy